lejenome/lejenome.github.io/posts/dual-boot-to-virtual-machine.rst

 ..
 Published:: 2016/09/15
 ..
 Publish:: True

+**Update:** A new version of the articale with better solution is available `here`_.

 Even Linux is my main system, I frequently need to use Windows for school homework when Mono does not support desired features.
 Running Windows inside a virtual machine is always enough expect few cases.
-The best solution was to setup a single windows system accessible from booth the virtual machine and from the physical dual boot.
+The best solution was to setup a single windows system accessible from both the virtual machine and from the physical dual boot.

 For the virtual machine, we will use *Qemu/KVM* with *Virtio* devices and a disk